Philippe Coutinho Profile

 |Birthplace||Rio de Janeiro|

-Having played at Liverpool, Barcelona and Bayern Munich, the Brazilian has competed at the highest level across the European continent.
+Having played at Liverpool, Barcelona and Bayern Munich, Philippe Coutinho has competed at the highest level across the Europe.

-Philippe Coutinho is a versatile soccer player who can play in multiple positions, in particular as an attacking midfielder or as a left winger.
+Coutinho is a versatile player who can play in multiple positions, in particular as an attacking midfielder or as a left winger.
+He is currently playing for Aston Villa.

-Coutinho was signed by Inter Milan as a 16-year-old in 2008 for a fee of $4.8million from Vasco da Gama in Brazil.
+Coutinho was signed by Inter Milan as a 16-year-old in 2008 for a fee of £3.3million from Vasco da Gama in Brazil.

 Coutinho struggled to cement his position in the Inter starting line-up, and at the start of 2012 he spent half a season on loan with Espanyol under Mauricio Pochettino.

-In January 2013, an $11.5million deal saw him join Liverpool, where he spent five successful years and won the club's Player of the Year award on two occasions, in 2015 and 2016.
+In January 2013, an £8.5m deal saw him join Liverpool, where he spent five successful years and won the club's Player of the Year award on two occasions, in 2015 and 2016.

-The Brazilian playmaker joined Barcelona in January 2018 for a club-record fee expected to reach $193million.
-However he has struggled to replicate his form shown in a Liverpool shirt.
+The Brazilian playmaker joined Barcelona in January 2018 for a club-record fee of £105million.
+However, he has struggled to replicate his form shown in a Liverpool shirt.

 As a favourite at Anfield, Coutinho's club-record signing created a lot of excitement amongst Barcelona fans.